Paris Medici Fountain in Jardin du Luxembourg

 Polyphemus on Fontaine Medicis

-There are also two masks above these statues and they represent comedy and tragedy, plus the coat of arms for the Medici family was also restored to how it would have been when the fountain was first designed.
+There are also two masks above these statues and they represent comedy and tragedy, plus the coat of arms for the Medici family was also restored to how it would have been when the water fountain was first designed.

 Also, instead of the original marble statue of Venus, an entirely new statue group was sculpted by Auguste Ottin, which is called Polyphemus Surprising Acis and Galatea, and this statue group depicts a mythical scene of the Polyphemus sculpted in bronze on a ledge looking down onto the lovers Acis and Galatea that were sculpted in white marble.